Preventing accidents from happening is the surest way to save money. Here are a few other things you should know:

 When an industry — say, construction — experiences more worker injuries, the classification code can change and raise rates on all companies within that industry.
 That's why we're committed to helping all policyholders keep their employees safe, as well as providing industry-specific safety programs to industries with historically higher injury rates.

 An experience modifier (or "e-mod") is a numerical rating assigned to your policy, also by the NCCI, based on your company's accident history.
 This number is used as a multiplier against the average premium rate of companies in your industry — in other words, a roofing business is compared only to other roofing businesses.

 If your e-mod is lower than the industry average (which is calculated as 1.00), your premium will be, too.
 If your e-mod is higher than average, your premium will reflect this.
 We can help you keep your e-mod (and premium) low through our many safety services and return to work programs.

-If your standard premium is $10,000 or more, you can receive a percentage discount that's based on the total amount you pay.
+If your standard premium is more than $10,000, you can receive a percentage discount that’s based on the total amount you pay.

-This discount applies to annual premiums of $10,000 and greater.
-It looks at your current risk characteristics and historical performance.
+This plan applies to manual premiums of $10,000 and greater.
+It looks at your current risk characteristics and what your company has done and is currently doing as a predictor of performance.

 Pinnacol performance credit

 It’s all about being proactive.
 Manage risks and claims costs and earn a discount in the process.
 Learn more about the list of criteria for this discount by talking to one of our customer service representatives.

 We offer a safety group program that can include a premium discount for participating policyholders.

 We know from experience that there’s a link between employee participation in worksite wellness programs and an employer’s ability to manage health risks, improve productivity, reduce healthcare costs and increase worker safety in as little as one year.
 Learn more about our free online worksite wellness program.